Andrea Stewart-Cousins: Senate Majority Leader

+Stewart-Cousins delivers remarks on the New York Senate floor on the 2022 Buffalo shooting.

 The Democratic Party won a Senate majority in the 2018 elections.
 On January 9, 2019, Stewart-Cousins was elected Senate Majority Leader.
 She serves as the body's Majority Leader and Temporary President, and is the first female Senate Majority Leader in New York history.
 In 2019, Stewart-Cousins sponsored the Housing Stability and Tenant Protection Act of 2019, which overhauled the rules affecting rent-controlled apartments in New York City.
 During Stewart-Cousins's first year as Senate Majority Leader, New York passed a variety of progressive laws on issues like climate change, voting rights, abortion rights, criminal justice reform, gender equality, gun control, marijuana decriminalization, LGBT rights, and immigration.
 According to City & State New York, Stewart-Cousins employs a "consensus-driven approach" to leading the Senate Democratic Conference that sets her "apart from her predecessors".

+In 2019, Stewart-Cousins was named to the Crain's New York Business biennial list of the "Most Powerful Women in New York".

 Following the resignation of Gov. Andrew Cuomo due to multiple allegations of sexual harassment, Lt.
 Gov. Kathy Hochul succeeded him as governor.
 Per state law, as state Senate Majority Leader, Stewart-Cousins became the state's Acting Lieutenant Governor until Hochul appointed a full-time replacement.
 She was the first Black woman to serve in this role.
 This was also the first time New York was governed by both a female governor and lieutenant governor.
 Hochul selected Brian Benjamin as lieutenant governor, and he took office on September 9, 2021.
 Benjamin resigned on April 12, 2022 after being arrested in a corruption scandal.
 Stewart-Cousins once again assumed the role of acting lieutenant governor at that time.
 Rep. Antonio Delgado was sworn in as the new lieutenant governor of New York on May 25, 2022.

-Honors

-In 2019, Stewart-Cousins was named to Crain's New York Business biennial list of the "Most Powerful Women in New York".

-In February 2021, she was presented with the Nelson A. Rockefeller Award for 2020.

-On September 14, 2021, Stewart-Cousins received the Samuel Untermyer award for distinguished civic leadership.
-She was honored at Untermyer Gardens in her hometown of Yonkers, New York.

-Personal life

-Stewart-Cousins has three children and four grandchildren.
-Her husband, Thomas Cousins, died on November 26, 2007.